Ministry of Culture, Information, Sports and Youth Policy (Kyrgyzstan): Department of Cinematography

 This department is in charge of the regulation of the film industry in the Kyrgyz Republic as well as the promotion of the republic through films, some of which were showcased internationally.
 The department has also partnered the Prince Claus Fund for Culture and Development in establishing the Cinema Development Fund so as to enable local filmmakers to have better resources to produce films.

 Department of Information and Mass Communications

 This department is in charge of the regulation of information made via mass media in the republic.
 An example of the department's scope of work include promoting and initiating the moving of local newspapers into electronic format.

 Department of Tourism

-This department is responsible for organising various cultural and tourism events across the country.
+This department is responsible for organising events related to tourism in Kyrgyzstan.
 These include the World Nomad Games which was held thrice in the republic, Apricot Festival and Karagat Festival.
 The department also actively promotes the republic's UNESCO world heritage sites in addition to establishing a VISA free regime for travellers from over 60 countries, so as to further boost the tourism sector and attract investment.
 The department has also joined various organisations like the World Tourism Organization so as learn about sustainability of tourists sites in the republic.